KarthikPrabhu23/CKA-2025/README.md

 ## 30. Create StorageClass local-kiddie

-Create a new named local-kiddie with the provisioner rancher. io/local-path.
+Create a new named `local-kiddie` with the provisioner `rancher.io/local-path`.
-- Set the volumeBindingMode to WaitForFirstConsumer
+- Set the volumeBindingMode to `WaitForFirstConsumer`
 - Configure the StorageClass to default StorageClass
 - Do not modify any existing Deployment or PersistentVolumeClaim